 Cancer Control & Survivorship

-Wilmot has one of the oldest and highly regarded research programs in this field, continuously funded since 1983.
+Wilmot scientists have been conducting Cancer Control research for more than 40 years.
+Our program is one of the oldest and most highly regarded in the field and has been continuously funded since 1983.

 The National Cancer Institute chose Wilmot as one of only two cancer centers in the U.S. to serve as a research hub for NCORP, which stands for the NCI Community Oncology Research Program.
 In this role, our Cancer Control researchers design and manage clinical studies that are implemented nationwide.

 Survivorship research has become a national priority as millions of people live actively with cancer or achieve years of remission.
 Wilmot remains well-positioned to continue to contribute to this field with a wide variety of investigations: